On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Introduction

 \section{Introduction}

-The class of groups that admit a faithful \textbf{self-similar action} on some regular $d$-ary rooted tree $T_d$ (cf. \cite{NekSSgrp}) contains many interesting and important examples such as the Grigorchuk 2-group \cite{Gri80}, the Gupta-Sidki $p$-groups \cite{GuSi83}, the affine groups $\mathbb{Z}^n \rtimes GL_n(\mathbb{Z})$ \cite{BrSi98} (see also \cite{NSAutBinTree}), groups obtained as iterated monodromy groups of self-coverings of the Riemann sphere by post-critically finite rational maps \cite{NekSSgrp}, and so on (see, for instance, \cite{NekSSgrp} and references therein).
+The class of groups that admit a faithful self-similar action on some regular rooted $d$-ary tree $T_d$ contains many interesting and important examples such as the Grigorchuk 2-group \cite{Gri80}, the Gupta-Sidki $p$-groups \cite{GuSi83}, the affine groups $\mathbb{Z}^n \rtimes GL_n(\mathbb{Z})$ \cite{BrSi98}, groups obtained as iterated monodromy groups of self-coverings of the Riemann sphere by post-critically finite rational maps \cite{NekSSgrp}, and so on.
 Recently there has been an intensive study on the self-similar actions of other important families of groups including abelian groups \cite{BrSi10}, finitely generated nilpotent groups \cite{BeSi07}, arithmetic groups \cite{Ka12} and groups of type $\mr{FP}_n$ \cite{KoSi}.
 Despite such an active research on the topic of self-similarity in recent years, very little is known about the self-similar actions of pro-$p$ groups.
 In this context one may ask the following question.

 \textbf{Question.} Which pro-$p$ groups admit a faithful self-similar action on a regular rooted $p$-ary tree?